brontosaurusrex/brontosaurusrex.github.io/_posts/2018-08-25-ffmpeg-png-sequence-to-prores-mov.md

     ffmpeg -i tetris9_1080p.mov -filter_complex "[0]reverse[r];[0][r]concat,loop=5:6250,setpts=N/25/TB" -c:v prores tetris9_1080p_5x.mov
     # In loop=5:6250, 6250 is framerate (25) x length of input clip (250 frames in this case)

+ Note:

+ 	loop=1 will do ping-pong-ping-pong loop=2 will do ping-pong-ping-pong-ping-pong

  That number (6250) could also be calculated automagically

     dur="$(mediainfo "--Inform=Video;%FrameCount%" tetris9_1080p.mov)"